mui/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 ### Responsiveness

-Each _Picker_ is available in a desktop, mobile and responsive variant:
+Each _Picker_ is available in a responsive, desktop and mobile variant:

 - The responsive component (e.g. `DatePicker`) which renders the desktop component or the mobile one depending on the device it runs on.